The Enschede Marathon, 1977. Many Scots here: Willie Day, Jim Dingwall, Sandy Keith, Colin Youngson …

 880y: 1:56.5 1964 and 1965

 Tom was top class half miler with Glenpark in the 1960’s who won the British Youths Half Mile Championship at Crystal Palace and seemed to have a great career ahead of him.
 He also ran cross country for the club in some very good young athletes teams locally and nationally.
+For Spango Valley, he contributed to team silver in the 1979 Scottish Cross-Country Relay; and ran the Edinburgh to Glasgow in 1978 and 1979.
 After taking some years out because of business commitments, he returned as a veteran runner.

 Ian G Docherty (Dundee Hawkhill Harriers, St Andrews University)